timescale/docs/use-timescale/metrics-logging/insights.md

 ### Cache hit ratio

-The Cache Hit Ratio is a direct metric that measures how much of your query's data is read from shared buffers.
+The cache hit ratio is a direct metric that measures how much of your query's data is read from shared buffers.
 A 100% value indicates that all the data required by the query was found in the shared buffer, while a 0% value means none of the necessary data blocks were in the shared buffers.
 This metric provides a clear understanding of how efficiently your query leverages shared buffers, helping you optimize data access and database performance.